-$$h = \frac{1}{2} \sum{i} p_i \cdot p_i + V - E = 0$$ (18)
+$$h = \frac{1}{2} \sum{i} p_i p_i + V - E = 0$$ (16)

 This is again a first class primary constraint.
-In fact it is the same constraint as was encountered in extended mechanics merely with p_0 replaced by -E and the multiplier t' replaced by N. Thus, reparameterization invariant theories of mechanics have a Hamiltonian of the form where N is a arbitrary multiplier, the choice of which determines the parameterization, and h is some function of the conjugate variables that is equal to zero.
+In fact it is the same constraint as was encountered in extended mechanics merely with p_0 replaced by -E and the multiplier t' replaced by N. Thus, reparameterisation invariant theories of mechanics have a Hamiltonian of the form where N is a arbitrary multiplier, the choice of which determines the parameterisation, and h is some function of the conjugate variables that is equal to zero.
 Such timeless theories will inevitably be constrained Hamiltonian theories with the Hamiltonian itself playing the role of the constraint.
-Thus the geometry of the constraint surface will be dictated by the two form $\omega = \mathbf{d}\theta = \mathbf{d}(\theta{|\Sigma})$ where $\Sigma = \{x \in \Gamma : H = 0\}$.
+Thus the geometry of the constraint surface will be dictated by the two form $\omega = \mathbf{d}\theta = \mathbf{d}(\theta{|\Sigma})$ where $\Sigma = \{x \in \Gamma : H = 0\}.$

-$$H = Nh \tag{19}$$
+$$H = Nh \tag{17}$$

 This two form will in general be closed and it will also be degenerate since it has a null direction associated with the Hamiltonian constraint.
 The integral curves of this vector are the gauge orbits of ω on Σ .
-However, since this null vector field on the constraint surface is generated by the Hamiltonian we could also argue that $\omega(X) = 0$ is the equation of motion16.
-Since the integral curves of the kernel of the presymplectic form can be shown to be unique solutions we have the strange situation in timeless mechanics such that the gauge orbits correspond to the physical histories!
-The question of how we are to interpret this unusual geometry where degeneracy and dynamics are so closely interwoven is far from trivial and shall occupy us for the remained of this paper.
+However, since this null vector field on the constraint surface is generated by the Hamiltonian we could also argue that $\omega(X) = 0$ is the equation of motion.20 Since the integral curves of the kernel of the presymplectic form can be shown to be unique solutions we have the strange situation in timeless mechanics where the gauge orbits correspond to the physical histories!
+The question of how we are to interpret such a perplexing description of mechanics, where degeneracy and dynamics are so closely interwoven, is far from trivial and shall occupy us for the remained of this paper.
 To go forward, however, we must go back and reconsider the connection between presymplectic geometry and local symmetry groups.

-16This can be explicitly seen for the case of the simple pendulum system used by Rovelli [2004] to illustrate both extended mechanics ($\S3.1$ pp.104-105) and Jacobi's theory ($\S3.2$ pp.109-111 for Jacobi's theory - n.b. he refers to it non-standardly as relativistic mechanics).
+20This can be explicitly seen for the case of the simple pendulum system used by Rovelli ([2004]) to illustrate both extended mechanics (§3.1 pp. 104-5) and Jacobi's theory (§3.2 pp.109-11) - n.b. he refers to the latter non-standardly as relativistic mechanics.